good-kiwi/HURDAT2/readme.md

 include them here because I do not have a license for them.
 They can be downloaded here (https://www.nhc.noaa.gov/data/#hurdat).
 There are currently 2 files, one for the pacific and one for the atlantic.
     1. open a terminal window and navigate to the download directory.
 Type ```python HURDAT2``` to run the script
 1. Software dependencies.
-This script requires pandas 1.1.2 and sqlalchemy 1.3.19
+This script requires python 3.7, pandas 1.1.2,  and sqlalchemy 1.3.19.
+A relatively recent SQL server driver is also necessary.
+This script was written with ODBC Driver 17 for SQL Server installed which can be downloaded from Microsoft.

 # Contribute
 * Currently there are 4 invalid codes found in the pacific file.
 These are currently assigned null values.
 It would be